ralacerda/website/content/blog/en/dependency-injection.md

 }
 ```

 There is nothing wrong with this code.
 However, let's say we need to make a small change: give the option to choose which is the separator character.
-A simpler solution would be:
+A simpler solution would be to include this as a method parameter:

 ```ts
 class PaymentManager {